wooey/Wooey/README.md

 This project was inspired by how simply and powerfully [sandman](https://github.com/jeffknupp/sandman) could expose users to a database.
 It was also based on my own needs as a data scientist to have a system that could:

     1. Autodocument my workflows for data analysis (simple model saving).
     2. Enable fellow lab members with no command line experience to utilize python scripts.
-    3. Enable the easy wrapping of any program in simple python instead of having to use markup language specific to existing tools such as Galaxy.
+    3. Enable the easy wrapping of any program in simple python instead of having to use language specific to existing tools such as Galaxy.

 1. [Installation](#install)
     1. [A Djangui Only Project](#djonly)